-The working groups were set up in 2018.
+The first working groups were set up in 2018.
 Their tasks are described in the Internal Rules of Procedures of the EIG AWB RFC.
-These working groups are composed of experts appointed by the Members of the EIG.
-The groups are coordinated by the PMO.
-The groups assist to the PMO and to the Coordination Group in their work.
+These working groups are composed of experts appointed by the IMs members and are coordinated by the PMO managers.
+The working groups assist to the PMO and to the Coordination Group in their work.

-The Working Groups are no decision making bodies of the corridor organization.
+The working groups are no decision making bodies of the Corridor organization.
 Theirs tasks and responsibilities are as follows: